 Installation#

-Actually, it's very simple to open directly, just install openssh-client
+Actually, it's very simple to open directly, just install openssh-client and openssh-server

 apt install openssh-client openssh-server